-The formality of the portrait and it’s title is due to the fact that it was a royal teaser — in 1769, Joseph Ducreux traveled to Vienna to paint Maria Antonia, who was planned to mary Louis XVI of France.
-Ducreux’s portrait would have been the first glimpse Louis XVI would have had of his wife to be.
+This portrait’s full title is Archduchess Maria Antonia of Austria, the later Queen Marie Antoinette of France.
+The formality of the portrait is due to the fact that it was a royal teaser.
+In 1769, Joseph Ducreux traveled to Vienna to paint Maria Antonia, who was planned to marry Louis XVI of France.
+Ducreux’s portrait was the first glimpse Louis XVI had of his wife to be.
 The portrait was a success, and Ducreux was made a baron and premier peintre de la reine (First Painter to the Queen).